Last updated:

 According to the revised Pakistan 2022 Floods Response Plan, “Damage to drinking supply systems and more than 1,460 public health facilities and their contents have reduced access to safe and clean water and inhibited the provision of health services at a time of increased need.
 Women are disproportionately affected, as they typically bear the burden of tasks such as collecting water for daily household needs and caring for the sick.”

-As is often the case in disasters, the floods have exacerbated underlying vulnerabilities that existed prior to the recent flooding.
-Click To Tweet
+As is often the case in disasters, the floods exacerbated underlying vulnerabilities that existed prior to the flooding.
+Share on X

 According to WHO, “Pakistan is among the top 10 countries in the world with a large pool of unvaccinated or undervaccinated children and is home to more than 600,000 children who have not received a single vaccine dose.
 The recent floods have compounded the problem, further reducing access to routine immunization services, especially in flood-affected districts.”

-Also worrying is that, at the height of the floods, almost 650,000 women in flood-affected areas need maternity services, but damage to health facilities, limited medical supplies and challenges reaching functioning facilities prevents some women from getting the care they need.
-Experts fear an increase in infant mortality or health complications for mothers or children in a country that already has one of the highest maternal mortality rates in Asia.
-As of early November 2022, approximately 136,950 births were expected in the next three months.
+Also worrying was that, at the height of the floods, almost 650,000 women in flood-affected areas needed maternity services, but damage to health facilities, limited medical supplies and challenges reaching functioning facilities prevented some women from getting the care they needed.
+Experts feared an increase in infant mortality or health complications for mothers or children in a country that already has one of the highest maternal mortality rates in Asia.

 According to UNOCHA in early February 2023, “The 5.71 million women and girls in flood-affected areas continue to be at a high risk of gender-based violence (GBV), compounding pre-existing gender inequality and vulnerabilities, lack of availability and access to lifesaving GBV services.
 With limited and/or no access to services, women and girls are at heightened risk of resorting to negative coping mechanisms.”

-The government is concerned about the spread of the wild poliovirus as millions of people are displaced due to the flooding.
+The government was concerned about the spread of the wild poliovirus as millions of people were displaced due to the flooding.
 On Sept.
 28, 2022, partners of the Global Polio Eradication Initiative and donors met in Islamabad to assess needs and discuss a path forward.
 A three-day-long campaign was held from Jan.
 16-18, 2023 with the aim to immunize more than 44.2 million children under the age of five against the poliovirus.
 On March 17, 2023, the Pakistan National Polio Laboratory confirmed a three-year-old child was paralyzed by polio.
-There are seven polio endemic districts of south Khyber Pakhtunkhwa province.

 Education support